K-PaaS/application-platform-guide-eng/install/service/webide.md

 >
 > ![3-2-2]

-- Access the PaaS-TA User Portal, and apply for services through the catalog.
+- Access the PaaS-TA User Portal, and request for services through the catalog.

 ![003]